Doshin So: Early life

 Nakano Michiomi was born on 11 February 1911, in the Okayama Prefecture.
 He was the eldest in 3 siblings; his father a customs officer and his mother, a seamstress.
-Michiomi was 8 when his father died to alcoholism at 30.
-Thereafter, his sisters were sent to live with his mother's family while he was sent to Manchuria - then a puppet state of Japan - to live with his paternal grandfather, an employee in a Japanese railroad company and a member of the right-wing Black Dragon Society (黒龍会 Kokuryūkai).
+Michiomi was 8 when his father died from alcoholism at 30.
+Thereafter, his sisters were sent to live with their mother's family while he was sent to Manchuria – then a puppet state of Japan – to live with his paternal grandfather, an employee of a Japanese railroad company and a member of the right-wing Black Dragon Society (黒龍会 Kokuryūkai).
 His grandfather was also an expert in kendo, sōjutsu, and most likely Fusen-ryū jūjutsu; he often taught young Michiomi whenever he had the time.

 Upon hearing news of his mother's death, Michiomi returned to Japan in 1926.
 His sisters and grandfather would die shortly thereafter.
 He was then taken under the patronage of his grandfather's friend Mitsuru Tōyama, who was also founder of the Black Ocean Society (玄洋社 Gen'yōsha), the forerunner of the Black Dragon Society.